10 Things to Do in Paris in Summer

 Le Perchoir Terrace| ©Marïka V

-Although some terraces can be visited at other times of the year, including winter in Paris, no time is better than summer evenings.
+Although some terraces can be visited at other times of the year, including in winter in Paris, no time is better than summer nights.

-In addition to the fixed terraces, the city is full of temporary venues, such as the so-called rooftop bars.
-Here you can enjoy the good weather with incomparable views of the city, almost as if you were contemplating the view from the Eiffel Tower.
+In addition to the permanent terraces, the city fills up with temporary venues, such as the so-called rooftop bars.
+There, you can enjoy the good weather with unparalleled views of the city, almost as if you were gazing at the views of the Eiffel Tower.

-On these open-air terraces you can also have a drink and relax from the long days of sightseeing in Paris:
+On these open-air terraces, you can also have a drink and relax after the long days of sightseeing that are typical in Paris:

-• Le Perchoir opens every summer on the terrace of one of the most central department stores in the capital, the BHV Marais.
-The only problem is its success, which makes it difficult to find a place.
+• Le Perchoir opens every summer on the terrace of one of the capital’s most centrally located department stores, the BHV Marais.
+The only problem is its popularity, which makes it difficult to find a seat.

-• La Javelle right on the banks of the Seine, next to the André Citroën park.
-There are usually live performances and nearby there is an interesting offer of food truck to eat something.
+• La Javelle, right on the banks of the Seine, next to André Citroën Park.
+There are usually live performances, and nearby there’s a great selection of food trucks for a bite to eat.

-• Le Jardin Municipal located in the inner courtyard of the bank Credit Municipal de Paris, in the Marais district.
+• Le Jardin Municipal, located in the inner courtyard of the Crédit Municipal de Paris bank, in the Marais neighborhood.

 Temperature in Paris in summer